RN-B to MSN Program

 The RN-B to MSN program is designed for the working nurse, with most working on average a 0.5-0.8 FTE while enrolled in this traditional, on-campus program.
 Classes are typically Thursday evenings and all day Fridays, plus additional hours for practicums.
 None of the classes are offered online.
 Clinical experiences are typically during the day or evening shift, depending on preceptorship requirements (which are heavier toward the end of the program).

 - Please click here to see the RN-B to MSN COM curriculum and course descriptions.

-- Please click here to see RN-B to MSN COM tuition and expected fees for 2012.
+- Please click here to see RN-B to MSN COM tuition and expected fees.

 Scholarships and Financial Aid

 - Please click here to see scholarship and financial aid opportunities for MSN COM applicants.

 Information Request Form

 Click here for the online information request form.